Skip to content

 rConfig manages all of it from one platform.

-Your network team backs up switches.
-Your OT team scripts backups for SCADA.
-Your facilities team has no backup for building controllers.
+Network team backs up switches, OT team has custom scripts for SCADA, facilities team has no backup for building controllers.
+With rConfig, one platform covers IT, OT, and IoT with unified backup, change tracking, and compliance.

 • Automated backups on schedules or on-demand